FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/prereqs_certificates_ibm_i.md

     "weight": "170"
 }## Delivered certificates

-The use of the default certificate supplied with <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> is strongly discouraged in a production environment.
+The use of the default certificate supplied with {{< TransferCFT/componentshortname  >}} is strongly discouraged in a production environment.
 You should use your own certificates to enhance security.

 > **Note:**
 >